U.S. flag

 Molecular Pathogenesis

-ANO5 (anoctamin 5) belongs to a protein family of Ca2+ activated ion channels and phospholipid scramblases.
-However, not much is known about its normal function and also the molecular pathogenesis is so far not understood.
-According to a recent study, it appears that ANO5 deficiency compromises the plasma membrane repair ability of myoblasts [Chandra et al 2019].
+ANO5 encodes anoctamin-5, which belongs to a protein family of Ca2+-activated ion channels and phospholipid scramblases.
+Not much is known about its normal function, and the molecular pathogenesis is so far not understood.
+According to one study, anoctamin-5 deficiency compromises the plasma membrane repair ability of myoblasts [Chandra et al 2019].

 Mechanism of disease causation.
-It seems likely that the main disease mechanism in anoctaminopathy is loss of function.
-This is based on the observation that in most cases, regardless of the pathogenic variant (truncating or missense), the ANO5 protein is clearly reduced in biopsies of affected individuals.
+Likely loss of function.
+This is based on the observation that in most individuals, regardless of the type of pathogenic variant (truncating or missense), anoctamin-5 is clearly reduced in muscle biopsies.

 Reference SequencesDNA Nucleotide ChangePredicted Protein ChangeComment [Reference]